SAP’s acquisition of Signavio goes to the core of its digital business strategy

 While organizations are embracing digital business transformation initiatives at varying rates, most of them are moving away from batch-oriented applications that were typically updated overnight in favor of processes that occur in near real time.
 That shift results in an improved digital experience because all the data residing in multiple applications is better synchronized across a range of processes.

 SAP is hardly the only provider of these kinds of enterprise applications.
 The challenge most organizations face today is that they currently rely on a wide range of applications from multiple vendors to drive their processes.
-It’s not clear to what degree organizations may be willing to abandon those applications, but clear SAP is trying to make it a lot more attractive.
+It’s not clear to what degree organizations may be willing to abandon those applications, but SAP is trying to make it a lot more attractive.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: